Quaker Steak & Lube

 Quaker Steak & Lube is a casual dining restaurant chain based in Bloomsburg, Pennsylvania.
 It was founded in 1974, in Sharon, Pennsylvania.
-The original restaurant was built by George "Jig" Warren and Gary "Mo" Meszaros in an abandoned gas station in downtown Sharon, and decorated with license plates and old automobiles.
-Originally, a "cook your own steak" establishment, Quaker Steak is currently known for its chicken wings and proprietary dipping sauces.
+The original restaurant was built by George "Jig" Warren III and Gary "Mo" Meszaros in an abandoned gas station in downtown Sharon, and decorated with license plates and old automobiles.

 History

-In 1974, gas stations across the country were closing in the aftermath of the 1973 oil crisis.
-George "Jig" Warren III and Gary "Moe" Meszaros came up with the idea of preserving the culture of old gas stations and high-powered muscle cars.
-They opened Quaker Steak & Lube, initially a "cook-your-own-steak" restaurant that features old muscle cars.
-The original location includes a 1936 Chevrolet on the original hydraulic grease rack.
+In the aftermath of the 1973 oil crisis, amidst a wave of gas stations permanently closing, Jig Warren and Mo Meszaros wanted to preserve the culture of old gas stations and high-powered muscle cars.
+This idea eventually became a single Quaker Steak & Lube restaurant in Sharon, PA and eventually a chain of casual dining restaurants.
+The original Quaker Steak & Lube location, opened in 1974, includes a 1936 Chevrolet on the original hydraulic grease rack.

-On November 16, 2015, immediately after filing for Chapter 11 bankruptcy, the company was acquired by TravelCenters of America, which planned to expand the chain both in its chain of truck stops as well as in standalone locations.
+On November 16, 2015, immediately after filing for Chapter 11 bankruptcy, the company was acquired by TravelCenters of America, who planned to expand the chain, both in its number of truck stops and its number of standalone restaurant locations.
 JDK Management purchased Quaker Steak & Lube from TravelCenters for $5 million in early 2021.